-Many families are also choosing to adopt a Native-American child.
 While there are many Native-American children available for adoption, there are also special laws governing the adoption of Native American children.

-To protect the interest of Native American children and tribes, the U.S. government enacted the Indian/Native American Child Welfare Act (ICWA).
+To protect the interest of Native American children and tribes, the U.S. government enacted the Indian Child Welfare Act (ICWA).
 Couples wishing to adopt a Native American child must ensure that all mandates of ICWA are satisfied in order to adopt the child.
 American Adoptions is fully experienced with the ICWA mandates and has handled hundreds of adoptions involving Native-American children.
 If ICWA applies to your adoption, this service is included in our legal services, which we provide to all of our waiting families.

 Families adopting a Native-American child are encouraged to research the child's tribe of origin in order to share with the child the traditions, celebrations, dress and other tribe customs.
 Families may also wish to seek out other Native-American families in their community to allow their child to interact with other Native-American children and families.

-©2013 American Adoptions - All Rights Reserved
+©2016 American Adoptions - All Rights Reserved